emojicode/emojicode.github.io/src/reference/typevalues.md

 Voila!

-## Compatibility of the Type Value Types
+## Compatibility of Type Values

-With the exception of classes, the type of two type values is only compatible if the are identical.
+With the exception of classes, the type of two type values are only compatible if they are identical.
 The type of class type value, however, is compatible to another, if the former inherits from the latter.